ianthekirkland/AppleScript_finderLib/README.md

 tell _finderLib to set _firstSelectedItemBasename to getBasenameOfItem( getFirstItem( getSelection( )))
 ```

-For a full list of all the functions, and to demonstrate the above, a starter script, [FinderLib_Quick_Start_File.scpt](https://github.com/ianthekirkland/AppleScript_finderLib/FinderLib_Quick_Start_File.scpt "FinderLib_Quick_Start_File.scpt"), is included.
+For a full list of all the functions, and to demonstrate the above, a starter script in 2 formats, [Quick_Start_File (uncompiled)](https://github.com/ianthekirkland/AppleScript_finderLib/Quick_Start_File.applescript "Quick_Start_File") and [Quick_Start_File (compiled)](https://github.com/ianthekirkland/AppleScript_finderLib/Quick_Start_File.scpt "Quick_Start_File"), is included.
 It contains a call to every subroutine/function in the library, so you can get a sense of what's available.
 In addition, all subroutines are listed below:

 ```applescript
 getSelection( )